Teacher

 Strives to maintain and improve professional competence.

-Cooperates with the administration in planning and/or participating in appropriate in-service training programs at a school or at the district level.
+Cooperates with the administration in planning and/or participating in appropriate professional development at the school or at the district level.

 Shares responsibility during the school day for the supervision of all students in all areas of the school.